kaveh2k/Nextjs-Temp/README.md

 # State-management:

-there is no state-management in this template
+There is no state-management in this template

 I prefer to use zustand as state-management: